matteso1/madison-bus-eta/DEPLOYMENT_GUIDE.md

 ---

-**🚀 Your Madison Metro ML project is now ready for production deployment!**
+**Your Madison Metro ML project is now ready for production deployment!**

 *For more detailed instructions, refer to the platform-specific documentation or create an issue for help.*